darealsalv/roblox-scripterRank/README.md

 ## Notes
 The most important script of this project is `Dar's Admin - Handler`, obviously, you don't have to read it all, as it has almost 2k lines of code, but it is one of the most important parts of the script too, just so you know

-This project also used `TopBarPlus`, which is used at `LocalMainHandler.lua`.
+This project also used `TopBarPlus`, which is used at `LocalMainHandler.lua`